-Just as it does for undergraduates, the Department of Education (DOE) offers federal student loans to grad students.
+Just as it does for undergraduates, the Department of Education (ED) offers federal student loans to grad students.
 The loan limits tend to be higher, but unfortunately, so are the interest rates.
 To qualify for these federal graduate student loans, you’ll need to submit the FAFSA first.

-Your school will decide exactly how much you can borrow in Direct Unsubsidized Loans.
+Your school will decide exactly how much you can borrow in Direct unsubsidized loans.
 That being said, the government sets an annual limit of $20,500 per year and a lifetime limit of $138,500.

-Beyond submitting the FAFSA, you might have to fill out another application for a PLUS Loan.
+Beyond submitting the FAFSA, you might have to fill out another application for a PLUS loan.
 Your school’s financial aid office will tell you how to apply.
 Before getting the loan, you’ll also sign a PLUS Loan Master Promissory Note agreeing to all the terms.